 Graeae is a force for change in world-class theatre, boldly placing Deaf and disabled actors centre stage and challenging preconceptions.

 ‘A Company that refuses to be relegated to the sidelines’ Lyn Gardner, The Guardian

 Graeae presents a unique approach which:

-- Boldly places D/deaf and disabled artists centre-stage in a diversity of new and existing plays
+- Boldly places Deaf and disabled artists centre-stage in a diversity of new and existing plays

 - Pioneers a radical dramatic language by exploring the “aesthetics of access”, creatively embedding a range of tools such as audio description and sign language from the very beginning of the artistic process

 - Explores new territory and theatrical genres – from contemporary classics to musicals, to outdoor circuit… with sway poles and giant puppets!

-Graeae champions the inclusion of D/deaf and disabled people in the arts through:
+Graeae champions the inclusion of Deaf and disabled people in the arts through: